-Due to the diverse nature of the underlying problems, ranging from projective geometry to error propagation, from intrinsically two-dimensional problems like the recognition of repeated structure to intrinsically three-dimensional problems like the grouping of box-like and even (partly) free-form objects (surfaces of revolution), there is no separate chapter entitled "literature survey".
+Due to the diverse nature of the underlying problems, ranging from projective geometry to error propagationerror propagation, from intrinsically two-dimensional problems like the recognition of repeated structure to intrinsically three-dimensional problems like the grouping of box-like and even (partly) objects on the one hand and intrinsically-free-form objects (- surfaces of revolution)..., on the other hand, there is no separate chapter entitled "literature surveyliterature survey".
 Instead you can find a small overview over the then relevant literature in each chapter's introduction, and then again whenever a direct reference can help to set the work described in context.
-The bibliography itself comes in two parts, starting with a list of my own relevant work on page 195 and the bibliography proper on page 197.
+The bibliography itself comes in two parts, starting with a list of my own relevant work on page 201 and the bibliography proper on page 203.